IDAES/idaes-pse/docs/user_guide/why_idaes.rst

-The National Energy Technology Laboratory's Institute for the Design of Advanced Energy Systems (IDAES) is a powerful and versatile computational platform offering next-generation engineering capabilities for optimizing the design, operation, and management of innovative chemical process and energy systems beyond current constraints on complexity, uncertainty, and scales ranging from materials to process to market.
+The National Energy Technology Laboratory's Institute for the Design of Advanced Energy Systems (IDAES) is a powerful and versatile computational platform offering next-generation engineering capabilities for optimizing the design and operation of innovative chemical process and energy systems beyond current constraints on complexity, uncertainty, and scales ranging from materials to process to market.